Inyo County Uber Accident Lawyers

 - Notify Uber — Inform Uber about the accident via the app.
 Only relay necessary information; don’t admit fault or overshare details.
 Whatever you tell them may be used against you.

-- Consult With Arash Law – Our top-notch Uber accident lawyers in Inyo County will help you understand your rights.
-We’ll also explain the options you can take and help you deal with pesky insurance adjusters.
+- Consult an Attorney — Our Inyo County Uber accident lawyers can help you understand your rights.
+We’ll explain the options you can take and help you manage negotiations with insurance adjusters.

-What Damage Can I Recover After An Uber Accident?
+What Damages Can I Pursue After An Uber Accident?

-Victims of Uber accidents may be entitled to a settlement that covers various damages.
-Our Inyo County lawyers, specializing in Uber accident claims, can advocate for a high settlement on your behalf to cover economic and non-economic damages.
+Victims of Uber accidents may be entitled to a settlement that covers various damages, depending on the specifics of their case.
+Our Inyo County Uber accident lawyers work toward pursuing compensation to cover the economic and non-economic losses incurred due to the accident.

-Economic damages refer to out-of-pocket expenses victims spend on their recovery.
+Economic damages refer to out-of-pocket expenses victims spend related to the accident and their injuries.
 Examples are bills for immediate medication, rehabilitation, and follow-up treatments and therapies.
 Apart from the medical fees, economic losses also include the repair or replacement of damaged properties.
-If these accidents yield injuries that hinder victims from working, they may also get compensation for their lost earnings.
+If these accidents yield injuries that hinder victims from working, they may also seek compensation for their lost earnings.

-Non-economic damages, on the other hand, pertain to the intangible losses incurred by victims after an Uber accident.
+Non-economic damages, on the other hand, pertain to the intangible losses resulting from an Uber accident.
 These damages include pain and suffering, loss of consortium, and loss of enjoyment of life, among others.

-- Auto Part Manufacturers – If accidents happen because of faulty car parts, the manufacturers may be held responsible.
+- Auto Part Manufacturers — If accidents happen because of faulty car parts, the manufacturers may face liability.

-- Third-Party Drivers – Drivers of other vehicles may also be accountable for the injured Uber passengers if their recklessness caused the accidents.
+- Third-Party Drivers — Drivers of other vehicles may also be accountable for the injured Uber passengers if their recklessness contributed to the accidents.

 Statute Of Limitations For Uber Accident Claims

 Injured Uber passengers who want to file cases must adhere to California’s statute of limitations.
-According to the rule, they have two years after the accident to initiate their lawsuits.
+According to the rule, they generally have two years after the accident to file lawsuits.
 If their injuries are not immediately apparent after the incident, they have one year after the discovery to pursue their claims.

 Statistics Of Uber Accidents